-Nature of business of Plan Sponsor: The Company is engaged principally in the design, manufacture and sale of a wide range of electronic display systems and related products, which are sold in a variety of markets throughout the world, and rendering related maintenance and professional services.
+Nature of business of Plan Sponsor: The Company is engaged principally in the design, manufacture and sale of a wide range of electronic display systems and related products which are sold in a variety of markets throughout the world and the rendering of related maintenance and professional services.
 The Company's products are designed primarily to inform and entertain people through the communication of content.